ubuntu/authd/pam/Hacking.md

- 2. When used in normal PAM transactions by any other PAM application we instead compile the module as an executable application that is launched by our [`go-exec`](./go-exec/module.c) PAM module implemented in C and that does some DBus communication over a private bus with the actual PAM application.
+ 2. When used in normal PAM transactions by any other PAM application we instead compile the module as an executable application that is launched by our [`go-exec`](./go-exec/module.c) PAM module implemented in C and that does some D-Bus communication over a private bus with the actual PAM application.